Sunday 14 April 2024

 * The abatis in front of the Confederate lines is counted as” Trench” during Firing and Close Combat.

 * I don’t know if the Senior Officers on the Union side had horses but I have portrayed the Generals as such.
-However they can only move at two squares.
+However, the Generals can only move at two squares.
 The roads do not give any extra movement.
 The weather had been bad so the roads had turned to mud.

 THE RIVER BATTLE.